Wingie/risk_using_llms/src/ch30-preparatory-refactoring.md

 # Preparatory Refactoring: When LLMs Skip the Preparation

+> **Chapter Summary**
+>
+> Large Language Models (LLMs) excel at code generation and modification but struggle with a fundamental software engineering practice: separating refactoring from functional changes.
+This chapter examines how LLMs' tendency to "do everything at once" conflicts with preparatory refactoring principles, leading to increased complexity, reduced reviewability, and higher defect rates.
+Through empirical research, detailed case studies, and practical solutions, we explore maintaining engineering discipline in the AI-assisted development era.
+>
+> **Key Topics**: Preparatory refactoring principles, LLM behavior patterns, change complexity analysis, measurement frameworks, mitigation strategies, and future development practices.
+>
+> **Target Audience**: Software engineers, technical leaders, AI tool developers, and quality assurance professionals working with or evaluating LLM-assisted development tools.

 ## Introduction

 In 2004, Martin Fowler articulated a powerful concept that would become